Continued Callout on the Exclusion of Contemporary French Acadian Artists from Halifax Nocturne

 The Continued Ghosting of all things Acadian in contemporary art festival in Halifax's Centric Culture

 Historically, the Acadian community has contributed significantly to the cultural fabric of the Maritimes, including Halifax.
-However, there has been an apparent absence of Acadian artists and their work at Nocturne Halifax in recent years.
+However, in recent years, there has been an apparent absence of Acadian artists and their work at Nocturne Halifax.
 This exclusion has a detrimental effect on the Acadian community's future and ignores the richness of their artistic expression in downtown Halifax.

 Claude Edwin Theriault Using Press Media to Call Attention to the Continued Visual Arts Scene Exclusion Issues